 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Chenodal (chenodiol)?
+What other drugs will affect Chenodal?

-Tell your doctor about all other medicines you use, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

-birth control pills or hormone replacement therapy; or
+birth control pills or hormone replacement therapy;

 More about Chenodal (chenodeoxycholic acid)